kpaede/svgeditor/README.md

 ## Disclaimer

-This plugin is **Vibe Coded** – created to fill a specific gap in my personal workflow.
-If you are a professional developer and want to take this project to the next level (e.g., integrating it as a regular workspace view instead of a modal), feel free to reach out or open a PR!
+I vibecode my plugins—and the scope of this work exceeds my programming skills, which are rudimentary.
+Because of this, there is always a residual risk when using them.
+I do this primarily to bridge certain gaps in my own workflow.
+Should these plugins ever become obsolete because a professional developer used them as inspiration to code something truly solid and sophisticated, I would be absolutely thrilled.